 Detailed proof in the text.

 Note: there exists a generalization of Peterson's solution for more than 2 processes, but bounded waiting is not assured.
+May not work in multiple processor systems, turn may be modified by by both processors.

 Synchronization: Hardware Support